 The Sustainable Energy Access Program specifically aims to increase access to just, inclusive sustainable energy in Indonesia.
 Through in-depth research, engagement with government and various stakeholders, as well as targeted public campaigns; IESR works to make exposure to, knowledge of, and access to information about sustainable energy available and accessible, promotes the development of enabling environment for provision of sustainable energy access, and create initiatives and collaborations to further accelerate Indonesia’s transition to sustainable energy system.

 Seeing the very high potential of solar energy and its feasibility to be utilized on various scales; since 2016 IESR has been working actively to mainstream solar energy issue in Indonesia.
-IESR is one of the founding members of the Indonesian Solar Energy Association and the One Million Rooftop Solar Initiative.
+IESR has been involved in Indonesian Solar Energy Association (ISA/AESI) since its establishment and is one of the founding members the One Million Rooftop Solar Initiative.
 Engaging actively with cross-sector stakeholders; IESR consistently urges and assists the government to issue policies to support solar energy and rooftop solar, increases publicly available information and exposure to encourage public to use of solar energy through #1BY20 (onebytwenty) campaign, and engages with various financial institutions to solicit possible financing schemes for public.

 In addition, IESR is currently partnering with Hivos, Indonesian Consumers Foundation (YLKI), and Indonesian Women’s Coalition (KPI) in Strategic Partnership for Green and Inclusive Energy.
 The partnership is a cross-issue and cross-sector partnership aiming to expand energy issue’s outreach to other groups.
 In this partnership, IESR with its energy focus and expertise provides capacity building to other partners and actively builds networks with various stakeholders to accelerate renewable energy development in Indonesia.